ReicelaP/ReicelaP/README.md

 #### Hi there👋

-🐝 I am Software Developer.
+🐝 I am a Software Developer.

 🐝 Focusing on the C# backend development.